luna404/HeRAMS-UserManual/UserGuide_en.md

 <p align="center">
 	<img src="media/images/icon_info.png" height="20" align="top" alt='tip'></img>
 	<i> Deleting workspace will not affect the underlying data.
-See the previous chapter to learn how to permanently [remove health facilities](#delete-a-health-facility) from your project.</i>
+See the previous chapter to learn how to permanently <a href="#delete-a-health-facility">remove health facilities</a> from your project.</i>
 </p>

 ### Projects

-The [project](#https://herams.org/project/index) page provides a brief overview of all projects available on the HeRAMS platform.
+The <a href="https://herams.org/project/index">Projects</a> page provides a brief overview of all projects available on the HeRAMS platform.

 <p align="center">
 	<img src="media/images/HeRAMS_projects.png" alt="project page" height="300"></img>